🔥Liverpool Q&A: David Lynch answers your questions on latest transfers, Premier League title and more🔥

 On the same weekend that Liverpool could have been crowned Premier League champions for the first time, they are having to sit on pause with the rest of the country.

 What is the feeling around the camp and the city as a whole?
 Is the season ending in underwhelming fashion?
-And how about transfers?
+And how about transfers… will Timo Werner be playing at Anfield next season?

 So, no topic is too small or trivial for David to tackle.